Rapid Brightening of 3I/ATLAS Ahead of Perihelion: Observations

-LASCO actually has the capability to directly measure color: while it takes the vast majority of its data through its Clear filter (including the data used for the time series photometry in Figure~\ref{fig:lc}), it also presently takes one full resolution frame per day through each of its Blue, Orange, DeepRd (``deep red''), and IR (infrared) color filters, whose properties are detailed in \citet{brueckner1995} and \citet{thernisien2006}.
-Stacking all the frames through each color filter yields detections of 3I in only the Blue and Orange stacks, in which the comet was respectively ($-0.7\pm0.2$)~mag and ($-0.4\pm0.2$)~mag brighter than in the equivalent Clear-filtered stack---distinctly bluer than solar color, in contrast to the comet's red dust \citep{opitom2025,kareta2025}.
+LASCO actually has the capability to directly measure color: while it takes the vast majority of its data through its Clear filter (including the data used for the time series photometry in Figure~\ref{fig:lc}), it also presently takes one full resolution frame per day through each of its Blue, Orange, DeepRd (``deep red''), and IR (``infrared'') color filters, whose properties are detailed in \citet{brueckner1995} and \citet{thernisien2006}.
+Stacking all the frames through each color filter yields detections of 3I in only the Blue and Orange stacks.
+The corresponding photometry yields a Blue--Clear color of ($-0.7\pm0.3$)~mag and an Orange--Clear color of ($-0.4\pm0.2$)~mag---distinctly bluer than solar color, in contrast to the comet's red dust \citep{opitom2025,kareta2025}.
 The Blue bandpass efficiently transmits the C$_2$ Swan bands, while the Orange bandpass is less sensitive to C$_2$ but efficiently transmits several NH$_2$ bands \citep{kawakita2002,jones2018}, suggesting that the presence of these species could be at least partly responsible for the observed deviations from solar colors.
-The LASCO C3 photometry can also be compared with the contemporaneous CCOR-1 photometry, which are measured with the same photometric aperture size.
-CCOR-1's bandpass is similar to, but $\sim$40~nm bluer than, the C3 Clear bandpass, increasing CCOR-1's relative sensitivity to the C$_2$ Swan bands.
-Indeed, the comet's CCOR-1 brightness falls between the C3 Blue and Clear values, with a CCOR-1--Clear color of ($-0.4\pm0.1$)~mag.
-Table~\ref{tab:color} provides the observed (i.e., not $\varDelta$-corrected) magnitudes through each filter.
+The LASCO C3 photometry can also be compared with the contemporaneous CCOR-1 photometry, which are measured with the same photometric aperture size from nearly the same location (GOES-19, in geosynchronous orbit, was only $\sim$0.4\% farther from the comet than SOHO, in its L1 halo orbit).
+CCOR-1's bandpass is similar to, but $\sim$40~nm bluer than, the C3 Clear bandpass.
+The difference puts the strongest, $\Delta\nu=0$ band of C$_2$---which falls just blueward of C3 Clear's FWHM interval---cleanly within CCOR-1's bandpass, substantially elevating its sensitivity to C$_2$ \citep{sivaraman1988}.
+Indeed, the comet's CCOR-1 brightness falls between the C3 Blue and Clear values, with a CCOR-1--Clear color of ($-0.4\pm0.2$)~mag.
+Table~\ref{tab:color} provides the observed (i.e., not $\varDelta$-corrected) magnitudes through each filter from which these colors were derived.